Dodge Charger Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Dodge Charger insurance rates for other coverage scenarios.
+The chart below illustrates estimated Dodge Charger insurance rates for other coverage scenarios.

-• At-risk drivers with multiple violations and an at-fault accident could pay up to $3,528
+• Drivers with serious driving violations could pay up to $3,528 or more

-• Policy cost that insures a teen driver can cost as much as $6,168
+• The price for full coverage for a 16-year-old driver for full coverage can cost as much as $6,168 a year

 View Chart as Image